 A fasciculation is a type of involuntary muscle twitch.
 Typically, the sensation feels like a worm wiggling beneath the skin.

 Keep in mind that the word “twitch” is rather ambiguous, and isn’t even a medical term.

 It’s a subjective description by the patient, and may not even be what the patient would call a jerking or tremoring motion, but instead, described as a “creepy crawly” feeling.

-“ALS involves muscle fasciculations in a variety of areas in combination with progressive weakness,” explains Mitzi J. Williams, MD, a board certified neurologist and MS specialist, and clinical advisor for the Multiple Sclerosis Foundation.
+“ALS involves muscle fasciculations in a variety of areas in combination with progressive weakness,” explains Mitzi J. Williams, MD, clinical neurologist with Morehouse School of Medicine and clinical advisor for the Multiple Sclerosis Foundation.